-11 per cent of Britain sits on coalfields, of which 15 per cent is considered High Risk.
-Common risks range from gradual to catastrophic failure of the ground from features such as shafts, adits, underground and opencast workings.
+11 per cent of Britain sits on coal fields, of which 15 per cent is considered High Risk.
+These risks range from gradual subsidence from underground workings to the catastrophic collapse of a shaft.

 Risks from mine workings are by no means limited to coalfields.
-Many areas of the UK have a significant mining heritage for the extraction of natural resources, ranging from iron, lead and tin amongst other metal ores to non-metallic workings extracting limestones, chalk, clays, aggregates, salts and potash.
+Many areas of the UK have a significant mining heritage for the extraction of natural resources.
+These range from iron and other metal ores to non-metallic workings extracting chalk and aggregates.
 All of these can also pose a risk to existing and proposed developments where present.